 I feel like the whole of Year 1 basically vindicated Mr Dursley.
 Even though Harry wasn’t even a blood relative, he wanted to protect him from a horrifically dangerous school run by grossly negligent teaching staff that ultimately almost resulted in Harry’s death.

+So it’s 60 house points for killing a teacher.
 Pretty harsh on Slytherin.
 But I guess Snape isn’t eligible for house points despite being only halfway competent person on staff other than Filch.